Adrler719/Work-Day-Scheduler/README.md

 # Work-Day-Scheduler

+## Description

-Third Party APIs challenge.
-A work day schedule to keep up with things to do and plan out days.
+A work day schedule to keep up with your work day.
+Helps you manage your time or plan out your day.

+## Installation

+N/A

+## Usage

+Displays work hours from 9am-5pm with time blocks that are color coded according to the time of day.
+Past is gray, present is red, and future is green.
+Each time block also includes an input field where user can write down notes or their schedule.
+Header of webpage also includes the current date.

+## Credits

+N/A

+## License

+Please refer to the LICENSE in the repo.